-If you’re looking to see some of the spectacular waterfalls that the Lake District has to offer, then you must schedule time to see Stock Ghyll Force Waterfall in Ambleside.
+If you’re looking to see some of the spectacular waterfalls that the Lake District has to offer, then you must schedule some time to see Stock Ghyll Force Waterfall in Ambleside.

 Although a lot of waterfalls in the National Park take some serious hiking to get to, this is a short and easy walk in the woodlands.

-This 70 foot falls through an emerald cavern is a hidden gem that was popular in Victorian times.
+This 70 foot falls crashes through an emerald cavern is a hidden gem that was popular in Victorian times.
 However, not many people visit today making it the perfect stop if you want to avoid the crowds and get into nature.

 Heads up: my trip to the Lake District was sponsored by Go Lakes.
 Although I was a guest, all photos and opinions are my own.

 What is Stock Ghyll Force waterfall in the Lake District?

 If you ever see the word ‘Force’ in the Lake District, it usually means a waterfall is nearby!

 Stock Ghyll is a tributary of the River Rothay and runs all the way down to the Waterwheel and the famous Bridge House in Ambleside town today.

 It’s a spectacular 70-foo waterfall that flows over a series of cascades and is tucked away in scenic woodlands.
 So, this makes it one of the most dramatic and pretty waterfalls in Cumbria.

 It often has the nickname of Rattle Ghyll as it used to power many of the industrial mills and buildings in the area!